Subscribe to join thousands of other ecommerce experts

 - Failing to respond to customer complaints quickly enough

 - Data-syncing issues

 - Ensuring SSL security encryption of protected financial information

 - Speeding Custom Orders

-It might be necessary to speed your website’s capabilities to configure special orders and orders for custom-made products.
-If you receive too many orders for the two-piece, custom-made pool cues that Jim Croce made famous, your shipping dates could fall outside the time limits and cause your percentage of on-time deliveries to drop below Google’s standards.
+It might be necessary to speed up your website’s capabilities to configure special orders and orders for custom-made products.
+If you receive too many orders for the two-piece, custom-made pool cues that Jim Croce made famously, your shipping dates could fall outside the time limits and cause your percentage of on-time deliveries to drop below Google’s standards.

 Training Staff in Customer Service Standards